Hiking the Tantalus Arboretum Trail on Oʻahu, Hawaiʻi

 Tantalus Arboretum Trail

-If you plan on doing this short walk without stopping, then shorts and a short sleeved shirt are perfect.
-However, if you want to slow down and take any photos in the tree tunnel or other location, you will want to hike in long pants and long sleeves because of the mosquitoes.
+If you plan on doing this short walk without stopping, then shorts and a short-sleeved shirt are perfect.
+However, if you want to slow down and take any photos in the tree tunnel or other locations, I recommend hiking in long pants and long sleeves because of the mosquitoes.

-All of the fallen leaf litter is essentially a perfect mosquito habitat, and being the case, the mosquitoes are horrible on pretty much every inch of the Tantalus Arboretum Trail, even during the warmest parts of the day.
+I say this because all of the fallen leaf litter is essentially a perfect mosquito habitat, and being the case, the mosquitoes are horrible on essentially every inch of the Tantalus Arboretum Trail, even during the warmest parts of the day.

 Below are my two recommendations that hold up the best with the overgrowth here in Hawaiʻi, but with any hiking pants that need to be durable, make sure that they are at or near 100% nylon.
 This is really the most important factor!